faizmalkani/appsite/README.md

 ===========================

-Material Design Website Template for an app's landing page, built with Project Polymer
+Material Design Website Template for an application landing page, built with Project Polymer
 Demo: http://faizmalkani.github.io/appsite

 Easy to setup and deploy.
-Download the project as a zip, extract it, edit the HTML to match your app's details, and you're good to go!
+Download the project as a zip, extract it, edit the HTML code to match your application details, and now you are good to go!

 Properties to be edited before publishing: